BonaDrone/mosquito-API/README.rst

 mosquito-API
 ================
-Python wrapper around bare MSP messages to talk to the Mosquito via WiFi
+Python wrapper around bare MSP messages to talk to the Mosquito via WiFi.

 Requirements
 ------------
+None

 How to use it
 -------------